ThunderFly-aerospace/TFSIK01/README.md

 ## Where I could get it?

 The device can be purchased from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
 Contact us by email at info@thunderfly.cz for a commercial quotation.
+We are designers of this modem and therefore have full control of the modem construction and design.
+This gives us the ability to react even on non-standard requests for modification or functions.